LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Introduction

-Low-quality language identification and machine translation plagues low-resource languages disproportionately which need large-scale resource creation efforts the most~\cite{Jauhiainen-survey-10.1613/jair.1.11675, schwenk-etal-2021-wikimatrix}.
-Additionally, mispredictions by language identification and data collection algorithms can increase inter-class noise, reducing the crawled data's quality, and harming performance in downstream tasks without strong quality evaluation metrics~\cite{kocyigit-etal-2022-better}.
-How can we better understand the errors made by such models?
-And, how can we correct mispredictions to improve accuracy in supported languages with limited data and sustainably trained models?
-Can we expand language coverage of current models without complete retraining?
-How can this be done without compromising performance on already supported languages?
+How can we address these challenges and build high-quality identification and translation for low-resource languages?

-To tackle data scarcity in low-resource languages, we share a parallel children's stories dataset created using two resources: African Storybooks Initiative\footnote{\url{https://www.africanstorybook.org/}} and Indian non-profit publishing outfit Pratham Books' digital repository Storyweaver\footnote{\url{https://storyweaver.org.in/}} (data available under appropriate permissive Creative Commons licenses).
-The combined dataset includes original and human-translated parallel stories in over 350 languages (visualized in Figure \ref{fig:lang-map}) and we merge, preprocess, and structure it so it is easily utilizable by NLP researchers for training and benchmarking (Section \ref{sec:data-curation}).
+\paragraph{Resource Creation} Highlighting the need for resource creation in low-resource languages, we first share a new parallel children's stories dataset, \texttt{MCS-350}, created using two resources: African Storybooks Initiative\footnote{\url{https://www.africanstorybook.org/}} and Indian non-profit publishing outfit Pratham Books' digital repository Storyweaver\footnote{\url{https://storyweaver.org.in/}} (available under permissive Creative Commons licenses).
+The combined dataset includes original and human-translated parallel stories in over 350 languages (visualized in Figure \ref{fig:lang-map}) and we merge, preprocess, and structure it so it is easily utilizable by NLP researchers for training and benchmarking (\S\ref{sec:data-curation}).

-Armed with parallel stories in many low-resource African and Indian languages, we utilize a pre-trained multilingual translation model~\cite{alam-anastasopoulos:2022:WMT} and continue training with hierarchical language-level and language family-level adapter units to translate children's stories at the page-level (Section \ref{sec:machine-translation}).
-By leveraging hierarchically organized adapter units on top of a root translation model, we save computational resources, while expanding machine translation into many new and understudied language pairs (especially those between two low-resource languages), creating new benchmarks for the story translation domain, as well as evaluating our models on the FLORES~\cite{https://doi.org/10.48550/arxiv.2207.04672} benchmark.
+\paragraph{Machine Translation} Armed with parallel stories in many low-resource African and Indian languages, we tackle machine translation in resource-constrained situations next.
+If we aim to collect parallel data in low-resource languages, language identification itself is insufficient and we need high-quality translation models as well.
+We utilize a pre-trained multilingual translation model~\cite{alam-anastasopoulos:2022:WMT} and explore training with hierarchical language-level and language family-level adapter units to translate children's stories at the page level (\S\ref{sec:machine-translation}).